wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/4-upload-files-onedrive.md

 As long as the expiration date has not passed, you can resume the upload session when it's an interrupted or paused upload.

-Once you've the upload session, you can then upload bytes to the temporary file in OneDrive.
+Once you've created the upload session, you can then upload bytes to the temporary file in OneDrive.
 In this example, you're uploading the first 25 bytes for a 128-byte file

 ```http
 HTTP PUT https://sn3302.up.1drv.com/up/fe6987415ace7X4e1eF866337